-I am writing this while overlooking our Vineyard on the south-facing slope of the Shuswap Lake.
+I am writing this while overlooking our vineyard on the south facing slope of Shuswap Lake.
 Below me are several acres of vines showing their new shoots of spring.
-I'm reflecting on the relationship of the grape and next year's wine.
+I’m reflecting on the relationship between the grapes and next year’s wine.

-February to March is pruning time and when the vines are prepped for the growing season.
-One of the main goals is to ensure there is enough potential vegetative growth to ripen the crops and enough fruitful buds to provide an adequate crop load.
+February to March is pruning time when the vines are prepped for the growing season.
+One of the main goals is to ensure there is enough potential vegetative growth to ripen the crop and enough fruitful buds to provide an adequate crop load.

-April to May is bud break time and dead-looking trunks are waiting to be reborn with new green flesh.
+April to May is bud break time and dead looking trunks are waiting to be reborn with new green flesh.
 Vines come alive and shoots emerge from latent buds.
-The new growth creates the grapes, develops them over this summer and finishes its work with sugar and perfume.
+The new growth creates the grapes, develops them over the summer and finishes its work with sugar and perfume.
 Shoot thinning is undertaken to adjust crop loads and improve light penetration into the canopy later in the season.

-September to October is harvest time when grapes reach peak ripeness, and when appropriate brixs (sugar) levels are reached grape clusters are picked.
+September to October is harvest time when grapes reach peak ripeness and, when appropriate brix (sugar) levels are reached grape clusters are picked.
 Then, after crush, the grapes go through a remarkable transcendent change from grape juice into luscious, aromatic wines.
-Wine is truly a collaboration of vines and grapes and the meshing of a human ritual of wine making.
+Wine is truly a collaboration of vines and grapes and the meshing of the human ritual of wine making.
 As it has been done for hundreds of years the cycle of the grape growing season is repeated all over again.

 October to November is late harvest time.
 Grapes are left to hang to maximize sugar levels and when picked are fermented into dessert wines.